Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 \subsubsection{Line-Of-Sight Galaxies}

-We perform fits using a PL mass model which include the mass of nearby line-of-sight galaxies as spherical isothermal spheres (SISs), corresponding to an SIE where $(\epsilon_{1}, \epsilon_{2}) = (0, 0)$.
-To decide whether to include line-of-sight galaxies in the mass model we use a graphical user interface (GUI), where a user looks at $10\arcsec$ cut-outs of each lens and clicks on up to two galaxies nearby to add to the mass model.
+Nearby line-of-sight galaxies may be included as spherical isothermal spheres (SISs), corresponding to an SIE where $(\epsilon^{\rm mass}_{1},\ \epsilon^{\rm mass}_{2}) = (0, 0)$.
+To decide whether to include line-of-sight galaxies in the mass model we use a GUI, where a user looks at $10\arcsec$ cut-outs of each lens and clicks on up to two galaxies nearby to add to the mass model.
 Galaxies are selected subjectively based on their proximity and size.
-Each galaxy is then included as an SIS, the centre of which is fixed to the galaxy's brightest pixel and whose redshifts is the same as the lens galaxy.
-The prior on $\theta^{\rm mass}_{\rm E}$ for each SIS is a uniform prior from $0.0$ to $0.5$.
-For the majority of line-of-sight galaxies a value of $\theta^{\rm mass}_{\rm E} = 0.5$ is above the mass one would estimate based on estimates via its luminosity.
-It is an intentional choice not to use more informative priors, so that we can investigate how line-of-sight galaxies change the DM inference with maximal freedom.
+Each galaxy is then included as an SIS, the centre of which is fixed to the galaxy's brightest pixel and with a redshift that is the same as the lens galaxy.
+The prior on $\theta^{\rm mass}_{\rm E}$ for each SIS is a uniform prior from $0.0\arcsec$ to $0.5\arcsec$.
+For the majority of line-of-sight galaxies a value of $\theta^{\rm mass}_{\rm E} = 0.5\arcsec$ is significantly above the mass one would estimate based on its luminosity.
+This is an intentional choice not to use more informative priors, so that we can investigate how line-of-sight galaxies change the DM inference with maximal freedom.

 \cref{figure:FPClump0} shows the five lenses with line-of-sight galaxies closest to the lens galaxy centre, which are all within $2.0\arcsec$ of it.
 These objects are close enough to the lensed source that we anticipate they will impact the inferred lens model.
 For the lenses SLACS0956+5100 and BELLS0918+5104 the line-of-sight galaxy is within the Einstein radius, whereas for SLACS0728+3835, BELLS0113+0250 and BELLS2342-0120 the galaxy(s) are slightly outside the Einstein radius.
+Models including line-of-sight galaxies for the remaining $49$ lenses are performed, noting the galaxies are typically much further (e.g. over 4.0$\arcsec$) from the lens centre.